scexao-org/first_control/source/operation_eon.md

 ## Don't forget

-When done with the PL, don't fogett to issue `first_pickoff out` in the scexao2 terminal.
+When done with the PL, don't fogett to issue `first_pickoff out` and `vis_block in` in the scexao2 terminal.

 ## Darks and flats